aurovrata/hybrid-html-dropdown/index.markdown

    </script>
 </span>

-The Hybrid Dropdown field offers a very powerful way to display lists and as you can see json dataset lists are automatically listed with checkboxes, although this can be switched off in using the [option](/options.html) settings.
+The Hybrid Dropdown field offers a very powerful way to display lists and as you can see JSON dataset lists are automatically listed with checkboxes, although this can be switched off in using the [option](/options.html) settings.

 The [examples](/methods.html) page shows how Hybrid Dropdown lists can have [multiple nested groups](/examples.html#hybrid-dropdown-with-multiple-nested-groups), as well treeview structures to ease selection.

 ## Configuring the hybrid list object.

 The `HybridDropdown` object can be configured using settings parsed at the time of object instantiation or as `data-` attributes on the HTML element itself.
-Optional functions need to be configured as bbject settings at the time of instantiaion.
+Optional functions need to be configured as object settings at the time of instantiation.
 See the option page for a full list of configuration settings.

 For example, the following hybrid dropdown is configured to allow multiple selections limited to a maximum of 3,